neon-bindings/neon/README.md

 * [multirust](https://github.com/brson/multirust#quick-installation)

 Install multirust if you want to use a different version of Rust than the system default.
-To use a non-default Rust version, change the `postinstall` command to `"rust-bindings build --rust <toolchain>"` where \<toolchain\> is the Rust toolchain you want multirust to use (e.g. "nightly").
+To use a non-default Rust version, change the `postinstall` command to `"neon-bridge build --rust <toolchain>"` where \<toolchain\> is the Rust toolchain you want multirust to use (e.g. "nightly").

 # Known Limitations